 Whether you love it or hate it, the sculpture definitely gets your attention because it seems a bit out of place in its historical surroundings.

 Barnett Family Park

-The flags seem to offer a quiet tribute to the long ago vision of one man.
-The vision that not only became a reality, but has served a community for over a half century.Continue to 10 of 10 below.
+The flags seem to offer a quiet tribute to the long-ago vision of one man.
+The vision that not only became a reality but has served a community for over a half-century.